 New Hampshire and Massachusetts laws on ‘custody’ both focus on the importance of having both parents involved in their children’s lives, so long as it is in their best interests.

 While New Hampshire and Massachusetts laws are similar, there is a difference in terminology used by the different states.
 New Hampshire does not use the term “custody”.
 Rather, New Hampshire identifies the parents “decision-making responsibility” and “parenting schedule” whereas Massachusetts uses the terms “legal custody” and “physical custody” to identify decision making and the residential schedule.
-This article utilizes the word ‘custody’ interchangeably but Smith-Weiss Shepard Kanakis & Spony, P.C. urges the reader to keep this distinction in mind as applicable to your state.
+This article utilizes the word ‘custody’ interchangeably but Smith-Weiss Shepard & Kanakis, P.C. urges the reader to keep this distinction in mind as applicable to your state.

 Part of developing a parenting plan involves agreements about decision making responsibility/legal custody and residential responsibility of the parents.
 There are notable differences between the two: